 1. Talk to your family

 First thing’s first, who is financing this wedding?
 Traditionally, the bride’s family funds the wedding entirely with the groom’s family covering the rehearsal dinner/Friday evening events.
 Now that we’re in 2015, this isn’t as much of a given as it used to be and nor should it be.
 Besides the obvious sexism ingrained in the bride’s family covering all the costs, it is just not realistic for a lot of families to finance a wedding anymore.
 Have you seen the cost of a caterer?
 For my fiance and I, we have decided to finance a majority of the wedding ourselves, but our families are kindly pitching in as well.
 Knowing what they can contribute from the beginning gave us a framework for our overall budget.
 A good way to approach this is to have conversations with both of your families separately and simply let them know that if they want to help financially, it’s much appreciated, but by no means should they feel obligated to do so.
+If you’re hoping to have a large, dream wedding you may need to stretch your budget a little bit.
+A friend of mine decided to look into hard money loans and she managed to get one to help pay for her big day.
+Not everyone has a family that is willing to contribute financially so it’s good to know that there are lots of other options.

 3. Number of guests